openwall/john-packages/readme.md

 ## Contribute

 We love contributions in the form of issues and pull requests.
-[Read more here](CONTRIBUTING.md) before contributing.
+Read the [Contributor Guide](CONTRIBUTING.md) before contributing.

 ## License